Willits, California

 Willits (formerly Little Lake and Willitsville) is a city in Mendocino County, California, United States.
 It is located about 20 mi north-northwest of Ukiah, at an elevation of 1391 ft.
 The population was 4,988 at the 2020 census.
 Willits is at the center of Mendocino County and at the beginning of the county's extensive redwood forests as approached by Highway 101 from the south.
-The Pomo tribe lived in the area before the settlers came, and the Sherwood Valley Rancheria of Pomo Indians of California is headquartered just west of Willits.

 An arch stands in the center of Willits featuring the slogans "Gateway to the Redwoods" and "Heart of Mendocino County".
 The arch is the repurposed second version of the Reno Arch.
 Reno donated the arch to Willits in 1995.

 History

 Hiram Willits arrived from Indiana in 1857 to settle in the Little Lake Valley.
 Kirk Brier founded the settlement on Willits' land.
 Willits was originally called "Willitsville".
 Later, when the post office opened in 1861, it was called "Little Lake".
 The name changed to Willits in 1874.
 The community incorporated in 1888.

 Little Lake was the scene of a legendary feud between the Frost and Coates families.
 The Frost family supported the Confederacy during the American Civil War, and the Coates family supported the Union.
 Both families were passionate in their beliefs.
 On October 16, 1867, Election Day, the long-running feud came to a head.
 A brawl turned into a shootout in front of Baechtel's store, leaving Abraham Coates, Henry Coates, Albert Coates, Thomas Coates and Elisha Frost dead on the street.
 Three others were wounded.

+In 1879, three men were charged with petty larceny, having been accused of stealing a saddle and harness.
+The three, it was later reported, had for years been involved in stealing, robbing smokehouses, drinking, and reckless discharging of their firearms.
+They were taken to Brown's Little Lake Hotel to await the arrival of the circuit court judge.
+Following a meeting at Willits' Masonic Temple, 30 masked temple members seized the prisoners, and they were hanged from a nearby bridge.
+A newspaper reported there was no proof the murdered men were guilty of the charges.

 Willits became a boomtown due to the tanbark industry.
 The 1970s "back to the land" homesteading movement paved the way for Willits' reputation as the solar capital of the world in the 1980s.

 The Willits area is the final home of the racehorse Seabiscuit.
 Ridgewood Ranch, where Seabiscuit trained, recuperated, lived out his retirement and was buried, is located a few miles south of the city.